 Each of the panels is handcrafted with open-pore veneer enhanced with a three-dimensional surface finish that consists of 150 unique veneer diamonds.
 Essentially the wood panels end up with a diamond pattern that is very similar to the diamond stitching on the leather seats.

-The unique design was seen for the first time in 2015 inside the Bentley EXP 10 speed 6 concept.
-Bentley also notes that creating the three-dimensional wood required 18 months of product development by expert technical craftsman before Bentley Mulliner could bring the idea to reality.
+The unique design was seen for the first time in 2015 inside the Bentley EXP 10 Speed 6 concept.
+Bentley also notes that creating the three-dimensional wood required 18 months of product development by expert technical craftsmen before Bentley Mulliner could bring the idea to reality.
 While Bentley says that it uses “striking open pore veneer,” it’s clear that the wood parts aren’t made using veneers with each created from a single block of timber.
 The wood is carved using a multiaxis routing machine and hand-finished.

 Latest Geeky Gadgets Deals

 Disclosure: Some of our articles include affiliate links.
 If you buy something through one of these links, Geeky Gadgets may earn an affiliate commission.
-Learn more.
+Learn about our Disclosure Policy.